 - 2A.
 (1.)
-The government shall promote public awareness of the Constitution in the Nauruan and English languages. - (2.)
+The government shall, in the English and Nauruan languages, promote public awareness of the Constitution. - (2.)
 The government shall provide for the teaching of the Constitution in schools, government institutions and disciplined services.

 PART IA.

 CUSTOM AND LANGUAGE